FREE Shipping on orders over $899

 Causes and Symptoms of Dehydration

-Dehydration occurs when the body does not receive or retain enough water to perform its essential functions.
-It can be caused by a variety of reasons, and recognizing the symptoms is essential to addressing the problem in time.
+Dehydration occurs when the body doesn't receive or retain enough water to perform its essential functions.
+It can be caused by a variety of reasons, and recognizing the symptoms is crucial to addressing the problem early.

-2. Excessive Sweating : Intense physical activity, especially in hot climates, can cause significant water loss through sweat.
-Athletes and people who work outdoors are prone to dehydration if they do not adequately compensate for fluid loss.
+2. Excessive Sweating : Intense physical activity, especially in hot weather, can cause significant water loss through sweat.
+Athletes and people who work outdoors are prone to dehydration if they don't adequately compensate for fluid loss.

 3. Fever and Illness : Fever and certain illnesses, such as diarrhea and vomiting, can increase fluid loss and lead to dehydration.

-4. Medications : Some medications can have side effects that cause water loss or interfere with feeling thirsty, which can lead to dehydration.
+4. Medications : Some medications may have side effects that cause water loss or interfere with the sensation of thirst, which can lead to dehydration.

 5. Alcohol and Caffeine : Alcohol and caffeine are diuretics, meaning they increase urine production.
 Excessive consumption of these substances can lead to dehydration.